Best Cinewhoops in 2024: Top FPV Drones for Indoor and Outdoor Cinematic Shots

 Disadvantages of a Cinewhoop

-• Shorter flight times due to the extra weight and relatively inefficient propeller motor combo
+• Shorter flight times due to the extra weight of the prop guards, and relatively inefficient propeller motor combo

 • Less nimble and slower compared to typical freestyle drones